Ahmed-AG/mamba_dlp/README.md

 - **Scan in real time:** to configure mamba_dlp to scan files in as they are updated or uploaded to a bucket:

 	- Clone this repo
+	- Create a Dynamo table that has the following:
+		-Primary partition key : object_id (String)
+		-Primary sort key : location (Number)
 	- configure code/conf/mamba_dlp.conf
 	- Create a new role that has read access to all buckets. example: mamba_lambda_read_buckets
 	- Create  a Lambda role that allows mamba_dlp to assume "mamba_lambda_read_buckets"